GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/index.md

 ## New extension features

 The following is a list of new or recent extension features.
-You are not required to use them when upgrading; however, when they replace older features, you should prefer them to the features they replace and expect that the replaced features will eventually be deprecated and removed.
+You are not required to use them when converting; however, when they replace older features, you should prefer them to the features they replace and expect that the replaced features will eventually be deprecated and removed.

 * Many methods now return [Promises](/docs/extensions/mv3/intro/mv3-overview#promises).
 Support has been added to many methods, though you can still pass callbacks to those methods for backwards compatibility.
 (We will eventually support promises on all appropriate methods.)